Child Care Tax Credit FAQs

 No. Parents and legal guardians who qualify for the tax credit must submit the Child Care Refundable Tax Credit Application, Form 7203, to the Nebraska Department of Revenue (DOR) and receive confirmation of approval prior to claiming the tax credit on their Nebraska individual income tax return.

-The Child Care Refundable Tax Credit Application, Form 7203, can be filed electronically using DOR’s Electronic Document and Submission Hub (eDASH).
+Apply for Child Care Refundable Tax Credit Application, Form 7203, electronically using DOR’s Electronic Document and Submission Hub (eDASH).

 No. The Form 7203 allows for up to 10 dependent children per application submission.
 If you claim more than 10 qualifying, dependent children, you will need to submit an additional Form 7203.
 Note: The parent or legal guardian must claim the dependent child on their federal income tax return in order to claim the child for this tax credit.